Photo Itinerary Aboard the Petrel

 This itinerary was prepared on an exclusive basis by Natural Habitat Adventures.
 Should you choose to travel on an independent departure, your itinerary may be slightly different.

 Day 1: Quito, Ecuador

-Day 2: Exploring Quito
+Day 2: Photographing Historic Quito

 Day 5: Isabela—Tagus Cove / Urbina Bay

+Back on Isabela, spend the morning in Tagus Cove where we can photograph graffiti dating to the 1800s, when pirates and whalers carved their ship names into the rock above a historic anchorage.
+Look for flightless cormorants on the shoreline and Galapagos penguins below the surface as we snorkel.
+Then, choose between two activities: a hike among the volcanic tuff cones for a closer look at the island's geological history and photos of Darwin's Lagoon, or a panga ride to shoot blue-footed boobies perched on the cliff ledges, as well as brown pelicans, brown noddies and flightless cormorants.
 At Urbina Bay this afternoon, witness one of the best examples of geological uplift in the archipelago, a phenomenon that occurs when molten rock beneath the surface suddenly shifts.
 In 1954, the shoreline was heaved upward nearly 15 feet, exposing coral and stranding marine organisms above the water on what is now the shore.
 Urbina is home to nesting sea turtles and a colony of some of the islands' largest land iguanas.
-We also look for Galapagos tortoise and a variety of Darwin's finches.
+We also have good chances to photograph Galapagos tortoises and a variety of Darwin's finches.

 Day 6: Isabela—Elizabeth Bay / Punta Moreno

-Day 8: Santa Cruz Highlands / Santa Fe
+Day 9: Santa Cruz Highlands / Santa Fe

 Learn more about the seasonal variations of Galapagos weather and wildlife viewing.